 (Such is) the order

 -The Epic of Gilgamesh

 An interesting fact about Enkidu is that he is presented as a sort of savage and indomitable man who lives harmoniously with animals in the woods.
 What happens later in the poem can make us think that Enkidu represents man when he still lived in harmony with nature, not knowing yet civilization and the agricultural/sedentary way of life.
-The people of Uruk sends a whore to approach him, corrupt him and later take him in front of Gilgamesh.
-The whore (note that the figure of the whore/prostitute has never existed amongst hunter-gatherers, i.e. for the 99% of our time on this planet) instead represents the civilization (i.e. domestication) of man, a dramatic change for our existence in this planet.
+The people of Uruk send a whore to approach him, corrupt him and then bring him in front of Gilgamesh.
+The whore (note that the figure of the whore has never existed amongst the hunter-gatherers, i.e. during the 99% of our time on this planet) instead represents the civilization (i.e. domestication) of man, a dramatic change for our existence in this planet.
 That’s why, after Enkidu has an intercourse with her, the inhabitants of the woods refuse to still live with him.
 Enkidu has been corrupted by civilization, there is no more place for him in the savage world of the woods.
 Passed to civilization, Enkidu feels more weak physically (because this way of life is the consequence of a degeneration and it leads to a further and progressive degeneration) and the poem states that the whore took him to shepherds who offered him bread and beer, two typical products of the agricultural/sedentary way of life: